Samsung/ONE/compiler/luci/profile/README.md

 ### Source Table

-Source table includes a set of id of origin node and name of origin node.
+Source table includes a set of id and name of origin node.

 #### Binary format